ben-santora/SLM_TEST/benchmark_suite.md

 **Goal:** Test basic state tracking and process of elimination.

 ### The Puzzle
-Three jewels (Diamond, Ruby, Topaz) are placed in three colored boxes (Red, Blue, Gold).
+Three jewels (Diamond, Ruby, Emerald) are placed in three colored boxes (Red, Blue, Gold).
 Each box contains exactly one jewel.

 **The Constraints:**
 1. The Diamond is not in the Blue box.
 2. The Ruby is in the Gold box.
-3. The Red box does not contain the Topaz.
+3. The Red box does not contain the Emerald.

 **Task:** Determine which jewel is in which box.

 **Correct Reasoning Trace:**
 - Ruby is in the Gold box (Direct Assignment).
-- Topaz cannot be in the Red box (Constraint 3) and cannot be in the Gold box (occupied by Ruby).
-Therefore, Topaz is in the Blue box.
+- Emerald cannot be in the Red box (Constraint 3) and cannot be in the Gold box (occupied by Ruby).
+Therefore, Emerald is in the Blue box.
 - Diamond must be in the Red box (the only remaining location).

 ---